danieliser/agent-hooks/README.md

 ![Prompt Injection Protection Example](screenshots/prompt-injection.png)

-The system detects and blocks malicious instructions embedded in user input, demonstrating how event-driven hooks can add security layers without modifying core agent logic.

 ## Why agent-hooks?

 - **Decoupling** — Plugins don't need to know about each other.
 Emit events; whoever's listening handles the rest.